ibm-cloud-docs/codeengine/configmap-secret.md

     ibmcloud ce jobrun resubmit --jobrun myjobrun1 --name myjobrunresubmit1
     ```
     {: pre}

+    Run the **`ibmcloud ce jobrun get -n myjobrunresubmit1`** command to check the status of this job run.

 6. Display the logs of the `myjobrunresubmit1` job run.
 The logs display `Hello Fun secret from {{site.data.keyword.codeengineshort}}`, which confirms the job run referenced the `myliteralsecret` secret.